 - Cheap to get started with great income potential

-There are many resources around the web you could use, but if you don’t have the time you can check out this platform which I recommend for beginners.
+There are many resources around the web you could use, but if you don’t have the time, you can check out this free resource.

 I’ll leave you to it.